 Place a Dutch oven over medium heat and add a little olive oil followed by the bacon.
 Cook the bacon until the fat is rendered and the bacon pieces become crispy, about 5 minutes.
 Remove the bacon from the Dutch oven using a slotted spoon, making sure the bacon fat remains in the Dutch oven.
 Reserve the bacon pieces in a bowl.

 At this point, you should have an ample amount of fat in the bottom of the Dutch oven.
-Add the onions and carrots, and sauté them until the onions are soft and translucent, about 3-5 minutes.
+Add the onions, and sauté them until the onions are soft and translucent, about 3-5 minutes.
 Add the garlic and sauté for 30 seconds to 1 minute, until fragrant.
-Add the tomato paste and stir it into the vegetables.
+Add the tomato paste and stir it into the onions and garlic.

-Add the chicken stock, and use a spatula to scrape up any brown bits from the bottom of the Dutch oven.
+Add the red wine, and use a spatula to scrape up any brown bits from the bottom of the Dutch oven.
 Stir to blend.
-Add the red wine, bay leaves, thyme, 1 tsp of salt, and ½ tsp of black pepper.
+Add the chicken stock, Worcestershire sauce, bay leaves, thyme, 1 tsp of salt, and ½ tsp of black pepper.
 Stir to combine.
 Allow the stew to come to a low boil (rolling simmer), place the lid on the Dutch oven, and place it in the oven.
-Allow the stew to bake in the oven for 35 minutes.
+Allow the stew to bake in the oven for 35-40 minutes, until the chicken is cooked through (internal temperature of 165°F).

-While the stew is in the oven, add 2 tbsp of the softened butter to a bowl.
+While the stew is in the oven, make the Beurre Manie to thicken the stew.
+Add 3 tbsp of the softened butter to a bowl.
 Add in the flour.
 Mash the flour into the butter using a fork until the flour is well blended into the butter, forming a sort of paste.
 Set this roux aside for now.

 When the stew is near done, with about 7-10 minutes left in the oven, place a pan over medium heat.
-Add the remaining 2 tbsp of butter.
-Once the butter is melted, add the Pearl onions and the mushrooms.
+Add the remaining 1 tbsp of butter.
+Once the butter is melted, add the mushrooms.
 Season with salt and pepper.
-Sauté the onions and mushrooms until the mushrooms soft and have released their juices, about 3-5 minutes.
-At this time the onions should have also softened.
-It is not necessary to brown the Pearl onions.
+Sauté the onions and mushrooms until the mushrooms are soft and have released their juices, about 3-5 minutes.
 Once they have fully softened, remove from the heat and set aside.

 The Coq au Vin is now done.
 I recommend serving with egg noodles.
 Place a serving of egg noodles on a plate.
-Add one of the chicken thighs, and then add the wine sauce and vegetables over the chicken and noodles.
+Ladle a portion of the wine sauce and vegetables over the egg noodles.
+Place one of the chicken thighs on top of the noodles and sauce.
 Garnish with chopped parsley.